-Telstra submits that investment in the mobile industry since 2004 has been intense, with investment by Telstra, Optus and Hutchison in their 3G networks.115 Similarly Optus submits that since 2004 all four MNOs have entered into network sharing arrangements to build and deploy 3G networks, particularly in forward-looking 3G networks.116 Optus also maintains its network rollout costs were incurred efficiently.117
+Telstra submits that investment in the mobile industry since 2004 has been intense with investment by Telstra, Optus and Hutchison in their 3G networks.
+145 Similarly Optus submits that since 2004 all four MNOs have entered into network sharing arrangements to build and deploy 3G networks, particularly in forward-looking 3G networks.
+146 Optus maintains its network rollout costs were incurred efficiently.
+147

 Hutchison submits that it has invested \$3.3 billion in the development of its Australian 3G business since 2003.
-Hutchison has sought to ensure that its investment is efficient by for example, avoiding duplication through an infrastructure sharing agreement with Telstra.118
+Hutchison has sought to ensure that its investment is efficient by for example, avoiding duplication through an infrastructure sharing agreement with Telstra.
+148

-7.1.2 Continued declaration will promote the efficient investment in infrastructure
+Continued declaration will promote the efficient investment in 7.1.2 infrastructure

-Telstra, AAPT and Hutchison submit that an extension of the declaration will promote the efficient investment in infrastructure if there are pricing principles which peg the MTAS price to its underlying cost of production.119
+Telstra, AAPT and Hutchison share the view that an extension of the MTAS declaration will promote the efficient investment in infrastructure if there are pricing